AllScotty/AllScotty/README.md

 ---

-Advising senior leadership and executives on cybersecurity strategy, resilience, and risk management.
+Providing strategic cybersecurity guidance to senior leadership and executives across sectors.
-I lead **SYNISTR** — a research and policy platform dedicated to cyber warfare, advanced threat intelligence, and the design of adversarial and defense research data systems.
+As the founder of SYNISTR, I drive research and policy efforts in cyber warfare, advanced threat intelligence, and adversarial defense systems.

-Shaping the future of cyber by empowering tomorrow’s hackers to **defend, disrupt, and drive** the next evolution of security.
+I also teach tomorrow’s hackers to defend, disrupt, and drive innovation, shaping the next era of cyber warfare.

----

 ---